JTech Communications Logo

 Is WHO Created Your Content Clear to Readers?

 Google states that articles with an obvious author typically generate the most trust in your readers.
-The primary indicator of trust to Google is a clear byline.
-Our web design team includes this feature on all the blog pages we develop.
+The primary indicator of trust is typically a clear byline.
+Our web design team includes this feature on all blog pages we develop.

 Our experience as a digital marketing agency has also shown that strong, first-person statements that demonstrate knowledge are also beneficial.
 This aligns with the 'Expertise' and 'Experience' factors in the E-E-A-T guidelines.

-Key Takeaway: Clearly state who created the marketing content on your website.
+Key Takeaway: Clearly state who created the content on your website.

 Is HOW Your Content Was Created Clear to Readers?

 AI usage is also important.
 Google has flip-flopped on how content creators should use AI.
-From a hard ‘disclose all use of AI’ to a softer take of ‘ensure your content is original.’
+From a hard ‘disclose all use of AI,’ to a softer take of ‘ensure your content is original,’ to a fully inclusive ‘Rewarding high-quality content, however it is produced.’
 For more information about Google's take on AI, read How Google Search Views AI-Generated Content and the Search engine journal article Google September 2023 Helpful Content Update – Changes To The Algorithm.

 Key Takeaway: Clearly demonstrate your process and research.